mprzodala/eventrix/getting-started.md

 );

 ```
-When we have EventrixProvider all of HOCs and hooks can be used in project
+When we have EventrixProvider all of HOCs and hooks can be used in project.

 ### HOCs
 Eventrix has two HOCs `withEventrix` and `withEventrixState`.
-First HOC pass eventrix instance to props and You can do what you need it with eventrix
+First HOC pass eventrix instance to props.
 ```jsx
 import React from 'react';
 import { withEventrix } from 'eventrix/react';